thestormforge/examples/hpa/sf-perftest/README.md

 ## Create an experiment

 Create the RBAC permission
-`stormforge generate rbac -f sf-experiment/experiment.yaml | kubectl apply -f -` Replace the namespace in `sf-experiment/kustomization.yaml` with the namespace in which you want to deploy.
+`stormforge rbac sf-experiment/experiment.yaml | kubectl apply -f -`
+Replace the namespace in `sf-experiment/kustomization.yaml` with the namespace in which you want to deploy.
 Launch the experiment
 `kustomize build sf-experiment | kubectl apply -f`